 Like it or not.
 With the proliferation of the social web, the idea of who has influence is changing as we are being defined by influence scoring algorithms and programs such as Klout.
 Although I do look at Klout scores, I also put them in perspective.
 Klout doesn’t give us the entire picture about someone.
-It is simply becoming more of the “top layer” of online influence.
+It is simply becoming more of the “top layer” of your digital influence.

-Ultimately you have to decide if you care about your “public” online influence score.
+Ultimately you have to decide if you care about your “public” digital influence score.
 There will always be problems with gaming the system, and none of them will be perfect indicators…but they will matter.
 Klout is an indicator of influence, just like a good jobs report is an indicator of an economy on the rise.
 It is by no means a perfect predictor, or the whole picture.

-If you achieve a high online influence score but you can’t back up your score with competence and consistency, that score will be meaningless when it comes to building and growing a successful business.
+If you achieve a high digital influence score but you can’t back up your score with competence and consistency, that score will be meaningless when it comes to building and growing a successful business.

 An All Access Pass to Becoming a Person of Influence